leandrofroes/manw/README.md

 	- R2 SP1: 21
 ```

-If no parameter is specified manw is going to use -f flag by default.
+If no flag is specified manw is going to use -f flag by default.

 ## :warning: **Warning**